TReB: A Comprehensive Benchmark for Evaluating Table Reasoning Capabilities of Large Language Models: Abstract

 \section{Abstract}

 The majority of data in businesses and industries is stored in tables, databases, and data warehouses.
 Reasoning with table-structured data poses significant challenges for large language models (LLMs) due to its hidden semantics, inherent complexity, and structured nature.
 One of these challenges is lacking an effective evaluation benchmark fairly reflecting the performances of LLMs on broad table reasoning abilities.
-In this paper, we fill in this gap, presenting a comprehensive table reasoning evolution benchmark, \benchmark{}, which measures both shallow table understanding abilities and deep table reasoning abilities, a total of 26 sub-tasks.
-We construct a high quality dataset through an iterative data processing procedure.
-We create an evaluation framework to robustly measure table reasoning capabilities with three distinct inference modes, TCoT, PoT and ICoT.
-Further, we benchmark over 20 state-of-the-art LLMs using this frame work and prove its effectiveness.
-Experimental results reveal that existing LLMs still have significant room for improvement in addressing the complex and real world Table related tasks.
-Both the dataset and evaluation framework are publicly available, with the dataset hosted on \href{https://huggingface.co/datasets/JT-LM/JIUTIAN-TReB} {\path{huggingface.co/datasets/JT-LM/JIUTIAN-TReB}} and the framework on \href{https://github.com/JT-LM/jiutian-treb}{\path{github.com/JT-LM/jiutian-treb}}.
+In this paper, we fill in this gap by presenting a comprehensive table reasoning benchmark, \benchmark{}.
+Firstly, we propose a taxonomy to systematically measure both shallow table understanding abilities and deep table reasoning abilities, covering a total of 26 sub-tasks.
+We then construct a high quality dataset through a dedicated data processing and synthesis procedure.
+Based on these well-constructed samples, we design an evaluation framework to robustly measure table reasoning capabilities with three distinct inference modes.
+Experimental results with our data and framework reveal that existing LLMs still have significant room for improvement in addressing the complex and real world table related tasks.
+Both the dataset and evaluation framework are publicly available, with the dataset hosted on \href{https://huggingface.co/datasets/JT-LM/JIUTIAN-TReB} {\path{huggingface.co/datasets/JT-LM/JIUTIAN-TReB}}, and the framework on \href{https://github.com/JT-LM/jiutian-treb}{\path{github.com/JT-LM/jiutian-treb}}.